FunkyFr3sh/Warcraft-II-Powershell-Patches/README.md

  - Extract `bnet-join-game-fix.zip` into your Warcraft II / Diablo folder
  - Right click `bnet-join-game-fix.ps1` and select `Run with PowerShell`

+Note: You'll need admin rights if your game is installed inside of the "Program Files" folder.
+Workaround: Copy `battle.snp` and `bnet-join-game-fix.ps1` to your desktop and run it from there, afterwards just copy `battle.snp` back into your game folder.

 Before / After